 The International School of Nanshan Shenzhen accepts applications from new students throughout the year.
 ISNS admits students on the basis of “rolling admissions”, taking completed applications in the order in which they arrive until no space remains in a given class.
 Please note that applications after April 1 will ordinarily be considered as applicants for the next school year in August, not for the current school year.

 The Admissions process is composed of four steps: application, student assessment, interview and acceptance.
 Prior to being considered for admission to ISNS, students must file a complete application package and submit all documentation as required.

 The ISNS Admissions procedure is transparent and fully explained to the parents of prospective students.

 ISNS is a university preparatory school that challenges students to meet the highest standards and expects each student to learn to their maximum potential.
 Applicants must show their motivation to succeed in the high academic standards of ISNS.
-All applicants for Grade 1 and above must provide an academic record from the school that they were previously enrolled in.
+All applicants (as applicable) must provide an academic record from the school that they were previously enrolled in.
 Students who have a significant gap in their education history and transcript may not be accepted.